 Hopefully this guide has given you a new way of looking lead generation.
 You don't need to rely on referrals for leads anymore.
-You can have your own system that gets you a steady stream of commercial roofing leads without breaking the bank.
+You can have your own system that gets you a steady stream of roofing leads without breaking the bank.

 Ready To Take Your Commercial Roofing Business To The Next Level?

 Do you want to dominate your commercial roofing market?

 If you really want to dominate and become the Apex Predator in your market - then stack one competitive advantage on top of the other.

 There is no competitive advantage like an abundance of highly qualified inbound leads.

 What if you could get 20 to 40 highly qualified commercial leads every month... guaranteed?